iajhff/simplicitybasics/README.md

 # Simplicity on Liquid: Getting Started

-The easiest way to deploy Simplicity smart contracts on Liquid testnet using the Web IDE.
+- The easiest way to deploy Simplicity smart contracts on Liquid testnet using the Web IDE.

-Not directly affiliated with Blockstream or Simplicity-Lang
+- Guide Not directly affiliated with Blockstream or Simplicity-Lang

 ---